edysfy/Group_website/process/uxDesign.md

     <img align="center" src="supporting_images/newnavbar.png" width="550px">
   </p>

 We decided that when the user clicks the text, the user will be routed to the corresponding path.
 Initially, we had idea of having the login/sign up components slide into the map.
 However, we thought it was best to route the users to a different page.
-Marceli recommended [Undraw.co](https://undraw.co/illustrations) a great open source for SVG images.
+Marceli recommended [Undraw.co](https://undraw.co/illustrations) a great open source tool for SVG images.
 We picked the 'sign up' SVG because it resembles a new person being welcomed into the family, and the 'login' SVG resembles one who is eager to get back to the application".
 Purple is a good secondary colour to white, and we want add some extra flair with CSS, so when they user hovers over the form it creates a black shadow.

   <p align="center">
   <img align="center" src="supporting_images/singup.png" width="500px">